 In making a decision on an application, the approval authority shall have regard to the requirements of the Planning Act, the policies of the official plan, the government’s Provincial Policy Statement, agency comments, and input from the public.
 Anyone attending in person will be given the opportunity to address the Committee.
 The Committee members may also ask for further information or clarification at this time.

 It is strongly recommended that the applicant or authorized agent attend this meeting.
 If the applicant does not attend, the Land Division Committee will proceed with consideration of the application on the assigned day.

 When the consent-granting authority has decided on your application, it is required to send a Notice of Decision approving or refusing the application within 15 days of the decision being made, to the applicant and any person or public body requesting to be notified.
-When a Notice of Decision is given, a 20-day appeal period follows during which time any person, Corporation or public body may appeal such decision and/or condition(s) imposed by the Committee to the Ontario Municipal Board.
+When a Notice of Decision is given, a 20-day appeal period follows during which time any person, Corporation or public body may appeal such decision and/or condition(s) imposed by the Committee to the Local Planning Appeal Tribunal.
 If the authority receives no appeal in that time, the decision becomes final.